gocardless/bucket-store/README.md

 `gs://a-gcs-bucket/file/path.json`.

 ## Usage
-This library is distributed as a Ruby gem, and we recommend adding it your Gemfile:
+This library is distributed as a Ruby gem, and we recommend adding it to your Gemfile:

 ```ruby
 gem "file-storage"